How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Let’s add A Tag Cloud widget to the sidebar.
+Now, let’s add A Tag Cloud widget to your sidebar.

 Important

-Tags appearing in the widget can be found in the Tags screen …
+Tags appearing in your Tag Cloud widget are listed in the Tags area …

 Tags screen

-To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …
+To use the widget, find a Tag Cloud widget in the Available Widgets section and drag it to the sidebar area …

 WordPress Tag Cloud Widget

-There’s not much to configure.
-You can add a title, and choose whether to display items in the tag cloud using Tags or Categories.
+There is really not much to set up.
+You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when done …

 Tag Cloud Widget settings